Recognition and Quality Assurance in the Digital Ecosystem

 GDN Conversation Series: Unraveling the Future: Quantum Computing, AI, Recognition, and Document Fraud

-As digital transformation accelerates, the intersection of quantum computing, AI-driven recognition technologies, and document fraud detection is reshaping the field of recognition and changing how learners access education and employment opportunities.
-This session explores how advancements in these fields can both enhance fraud prevention and support fair, reliable recognition of qualifications, ensuring that legitimate learners and professionals are not hindered by fraudulent activities.
+As digital transformation accelerated, the intersection of quantum computing, AI-driven recognition technologies, and document fraud detection reshaped the field of recognition and changed how learners accessed education and employment opportunities.
+That session explored how advancements in these fields could both enhance fraud prevention and support fair, reliable recognition of qualifications, ensuring that legitimate learners and professionals were not hindered by fraudulent activities.

 Presenters: Bettina Sümegi, Erik Hieta-Aho, Alexander Jackl.
 Moderator: Joanne Duklas